Owner's Role and Responsibilities in the Commissioning Process

-The team works closely with contractors to integrate commissioning activities into the overall construction schedule, to keep commissioning activities off the critical path, and to carry out site inspections with a focus on systems operations and maintenance.
+The CxP works closely with the project team to integrate commissioning activities into the overall planning, design and construction schedule, to keep commissioning activities off the critical path, and to carry out site inspections with a focus on systems performance, operations and maintenance.
 A commissioning schedule is developed as a section of (or appendix to) a commissioning plan and is updated throughout the project.
-The objective of scheduling commissioning activities is to integrate and coordinate them with other construction phase activities.
-Detailed integration of commissioning activities and tasks with the construction schedule is critical to maintaining project milestones.
+The objective of scheduling commissioning activities is to integrate and coordinate them with other planning, design and construction phase activities.
+Detailed integration of commissioning activities and tasks with the overall project schedule is critical to maintaining project milestones.
 The following chart illustrates how commissioning activities and tasks relate to typically occurring project activities.

-ASHRAE GL-0-2005 Figure B.1—Commissioning Process Flowchart View enlarged
+ASHRAE GL-0 2013 Figure B.1—Commissioning Process Flowchart View enlarged

 Establish Testing and Inspection Plans

 A building cannot be expected to operate optimally if the personnel in charge of operating and maintaining the building systems are unfamiliar with how to service the equipment and do not fully understand how and why the systems operate the way they do.
 This is especially true with highly complex systems and automated controls.
-The commissioning planning process includes definition of the O&M training requirements, responsibilities, and documentation.
-Testing appropriate to a facility should be designed along four hierarchal levels: 1) Factory device testing; 2) Field component start-up; 3) System interface testing; and 4) Integrated system testing, which tests the overall facility resilience, under all probable risk scenarios, including failure mode.
+The commissioning plan includes definition of the O&M training requirements, responsibilities, and documentation.
+Testing appropriate to a facility should be designed along four hierarchal levels: 1) factory device testing; 2) field component start-up; 3) system interface testing; and 4) integrated system testing, which tests the overall facility resilience, under all probable risk scenarios, including failure mode.

 Develop Commissioning Specifications